RZOK/BSODOnDeath/README.md

 This is not a joke.

-It will infact bluescreen your computer.
+It will *actually* bluescreen your computer.

 Does not work on Mac or Linux.